After two mistrials, prosecutors will again try two brothers accused of 2016 killings in ‘The Jungle’

 Nguyen’s girlfriend, 47-year-old Tracy Bauer, and Amy Jo Shinault, 41, were both shot in the back.
 Nguyen, Bauer and Shinault all survived.

-One of the brothers grabbed Nguyen’s bag and jacket, which contained a couple hundred dollars and a small amount of drugs, police said.
+One of the brothers grabbed Nguyen’s bag and jacket, which contained a couple of hundred dollars and a small amount of drugs, police said.

 As the group ran away, police say one of the teens fired into a tent, hitting Jeanine Brooks in the chest.
 The 45-year-old died at the scene.